ScotteRoberts/vickys-flowers/CRA_README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run lint`

+Runs ESLint and uses the `.eslintrc.js` rules to lint the source code.
+Provides errors in the console to fix manually.

+### `npm run docs`

+**Note**: This script is untested and serves as a possible avenue for providing visual documentation.
+These documents are not hosted anywhere and will generate in this project directory under the `/doc` folder.

+Creates a template set of documentation by utilizing `jsdoc` style documentation

 ### `npm run build`